Micky Stewart

 Michael James Stewart OBE (born 16 September 1932) is an English former cricketer, coach and administrator.
 A right-handed batsman, Stewart's international career was hampered by illness that curtailed his first overseas tour – serving as vice-captain in India in 1963–64 – and he made only eight Test appearances in all, scoring two half-centuries.
 His domestic career for Surrey spanned eighteen years, in which he scored over 26,000 first-class runs with forty-nine centuries.
 He made a century on debut for his county, against Pakistan, and went on to break the then-world record number of catches in a match in 1957 with his strong fielding.
 He captained Surrey between 1963 and 1972, winning the County Championship in 1971.
 After retiring, he became a manager at the club and later for England until 1992.
 He then worked for the ECB until 1997.
+He was the coach of the English squad which finished as runners-up at the 1987 Cricket World Cup.

 Stewart was awarded the OBE in 1998 for services to cricket.
 The cricket writer Colin Bateman commented, "a staunch patriot and the toughest of opponents, he stamped his mark on Test cricket as England's first full-time manager far more emphatically than he did as a player".
 His son, Alec Stewart, went on to play over 100 Tests for England.